whitechdevs/fullstack-test-senior/README.md

 - Express
 - High Test coverage
 - ES6 +
-- API should return the list of products in products.json
+- API should return the list of products available in the products.json - setting up correct data models and layers (use your choice of DB)

 ### Bonus
 - Dockerised application